BSchilperoort/TeachBooks/docs/source/external.rst

 TeachBooks includes an 'external content' processor, where you can refer to meterial hosted on GitHub or GitLab, which will be retrieved on-the-fly during the build process.

+This feature works consistently when using draft or release build strategies.

 Example
 ^^^^^^^